UofSC-Fall-2021-Math-738-001/homework-0/README.md

 the repository on github.com.

-There are two main ways to commit and push your files are `git` via the command line and GitHub Desktop.
+There are two main ways to commit and push your files are `git` via the command line or using GitHub Desktop.

 1. **Git CLI**.
 If you are using `git` directly, navigate to the folder containing your repository on your machine.
 Then invoke the